damiankloip/damiankloip.github.io/_posts/2016-02-10-git-branch-delete.markdown

 This provides a simple way to remove them by a particular pattern.
 Yes, you could just use an alias and one of the commands in the comment below.
 However, that does not really give you the chance to easily see the branches that will be removed and confirm.
 With a simple Ruby script, this can be done in a couple of minutes.
-Plus it's more fun!
+Plus it's more fun (and less eye burning than a bash script)!

+*Tip: Name this script `git-branch-del` so it can be invoked as a git command, like `git branch-del`.*

 <!--more-->